giveitem/DiscoveryQueue/README.md

 - Enter your five favorite songs using our search page, and we'll pull five songs that match your interest and taste!

 2. Head2Head
-- A Buzzfeed style quiz to find your new favourite songs.
+- A Buzzfeed style pair quiz to find your new favourite songs.

 3. Explorer
 - Search songs based on key musicality attributes including valence, intrumentalness, time signature, energy, danceability.
 Also get suggested musicians based on those attributes.